josephko91/git-101/README.md

 Let's change one more setting in global config.

-Unfortunately, Windows and Mac/Linux deal with end-of-line in text differently.
+Unfortunately, Windows and Mac/Linux deal with newlines in text differently.
 This can cause issues when handing off files between users of different OS.

 The [git documentation](https://git-scm.com/book/en/v2/Customizing-Git-Git-Configuration) summarizes this issue as follows:
 >This is because Windows uses both a carriage-return character and a linefeed character for newlines in its files, whereas macOS and Linux systems use only the linefeed character.
 This is a subtle but incredibly annoying fact of cross-platform work; many editors on Windows silently replace existing LF-style line endings with CRLF, or insert both line-ending characters when the user hits the enter key.